Trusted Breast Surgery in Fall River, Dartmouth, and Wareham

 SAVI SCOUT® makes lumpectomies — breast-conserving surgeries where only part of the breast is removed — easier for both patients and their surgeons by accurately pinpointing tumors before surgery.
 Traditionally, wire localization was the preferred preoperative technique for localizing breast tumors.
 SAVI SCOUT® allows you to forego a wire localization.

 Instead of wires, SAVI SCOUT® uses a reflector that’s about the size of a grain of rice.
-It can be placed in your tumor up to 30 days before surgery.
+To make the day of surgery less complicated, you can have the reflector placed on a separate day in advance of your scheduled surgery date.
 The reflector isn’t externally visible, and placement does not restrict your movements.
 The reflector is passive until activated when safe, nonradioactive radar waves are used to detect it within your breast.

 Placement of the reflector is achieved using mammography or ultrasound after locating the tumor.
 This is considered an outpatient procedure, done prior to the surgical date.

 Oncoplastic surgery is a technique used to remove breast cancer (Lumpectomy or partial Mastectomy) and reconstruct the breast to improve the cosmetic effect.
 This assures patients they can have their cancer removed while preserving their natural breasts’ physical appearance during surgery, without leaving the breast distorted or asymmetric.